 Guys big news.
 Last night we smashed through the 12am barrier.
 I don’t know how we did it, but we did it.
-Things may never be the same after this, but no man can stand against the tide of progress.
-So reef the sails, batten down the hatches and keep your eyes open as we explore this strange and mysterious new land known as… late evening.
+Things may never be the same after this, but no man can stand against the tide of progress so reef the sails, batten down the hatches and keep your eyes open as we explore this strange and mysterious new land known as… late evening.
 But I’m getting ahead of myself.
 It started with breakfast.

 We got off the elevator at the third floor of the Royal Lotus Hotel.
-A large breakfast buffet was being served with musical accompaniment provided by a guy playing an instrument that looked like the suspended rib cage of a whale shark.
+A large breakfast buffet was being served with musical accompaniment provided by a guy playing the suspended rib cage of a whale shark.
 I suppose it was a xylophone.
 We had our normal feast except this time we added bowls of pho.
 In the dining room there were televisions showing a video on a loop.
 The video showed miniature people preparing meals and the message was about not wasting food.
 It must have had an effect on both of us because we cleaned our plates.

 We rode them the 25 kilometers to Hoi An which was an easy, fun ride.
 We were going to Hoi An because we had been told by Joe’s friend Maral that there were tailors there who make nice, inexpensive suits.
 Specifically she had recommended a place called A Dong Silk.